International Trademark Rights

 2. Can an applicant secure a trademark registration covering more than one country?

 Yes.
 Several international agreements make it possible to file a single application to register a mark in more than one country.
-For example, a registration with the Benelux Office for Intellectual Property (BOIP) offers trademark protection in the Benelux territory (Belgium, Luxembourg and the Netherlands).
-A Community Trade Mark registration protects a trademark in all the member states of the European Union.
+For example, a registration with the Benelux Office for Intellectual Property offers trademark protection in the Benelux territory (Belgium, Luxembourg and the Netherlands).
+A European Union Trade Mark (EUTM) (formerly Community Trade Mark) registration protects a trademark in all the member states of the European Union.
 The Madrid Agreement and the Madrid Protocol make it possible to file an application for an International Registration, which will offer a trademark protection in any of the countries the applicant designates that are party to one or the other of those treaties.
-Filing with the African Intellectual Property Organization or the African Regional Industrial Property Organization protects a trademark in all the member states of the respective organizations.
+Filing with the African Intellectual Property Organization or the African Regional Intellectual Property Organization protects a trademark in all the member states of the respective organizations.

-The Community Trade Mark (CTM) system offers trademark owners a unified system of protection throughout the European Union (EU) with the filing of a single application.
-If successful, this one application results in a CTM registration that is recognized in all the member states of the EU.
-As new member states are added to the EU, the coverage of existing CTMs automatically expands, without any action or payment on the part of the CTM owner; the protection of an extended CTM in a new member state, however, dates from the admission date of the member state, rather than from the filing date of the CTM.
-The initial registration period is ten years from the date of filing of the CTM application.
+The EUTM system offers trademark owners a unified system of protection throughout the European Union (EU) with the filing of a single application.
+If successful, this one application results in an EUTM registration that is recognized in all the member states of the EU.
+As new member states are added to the EU, the coverage of existing EUTMs automatically expands, without any action or payment on the part of the EUTM owner; the protection of an extended EUTM in a new member state, however, dates from the admission date of the member state, rather than from the filing date of the EUTM.
+The initial registration period is ten years from the date of filing of the EUTM application.

-The registering authority is the Office for Harmonization in the Internal Market (OHIM), in Alicante, Spain.
-A CTM registration may be beneficial for several reasons: (1) it is a time-saving and cost-effective procedure; (2) having to maintain just a single trademark registration results in administrative efficiencies; and, perhaps most important, (3) genuine use in one EU member state may be sufficient to protect a CTM in all member states from cancellation on the ground of non-use.
-On the other hand, there is a risk that if a ground for rejection applies in just one of the member states, the mark cannot be registered as a CTM, although conversion to national applications is possible in some cases.
+The registering authority is the European Union Intellectual Property Office (formerly Office for Harmonization in the Internal Market), in Alicante, Spain.
+An EUTM registration may be beneficial for several reasons: (1) it is a time-saving and cost-effective procedure; (2) having to maintain just a single trademark registration results in administrative efficiencies; and, perhaps most important, (3) genuine use in one EU member state may be sufficient to protect an EUTM in all member states from cancellation on the ground of non-use.
+On the other hand, there is a risk that if a ground for rejection applies in just one of the member states, the mark cannot be registered as an EUTM, although conversion to national applications is possible in some cases.

 4. What is the Paris Convention?